neilyio/ultra-scroll/README.md

 ## Speed

-I often wonder how many people who claim "emacs is laggy" form that impression from scrolling. `ultra-scroll` is fast by design.
-I made some observations about its speed using `ELP` to measure the average call duration of individual scroll functions (`ultra-scroll-up/down`) with various buffer and window sizes.
-Take-aways:
+I often wonder how many people who claim "emacs is laggy" form that impression from scrolling.
+Scrolling at 60Hz or faster with modern mice and track-pads puts a lot of stress on systems, and is often the first place lag appears.

+`ultra-scroll` is fast *by design*.
+I made some observations about its speed using `ELP` to measure the average call duration of individual scroll functions (`ultra-scroll-up/down`) with various buffer and window sizes[^2].

+### Take-aways

-1. Very large window sizes and buffers with "extra" processing like treesitter, elaborate font-locking, many overlays, etc. slow down scrolling.
+1. Very large window sizes and buffers with "extra" processing going on, like treesitter, LSP modes, elaborate font-locking, tons overlays, etc. can slow down scrolling.
 2. If the scroll command does its work in \<10ms, you do not notice it.
     You can definitely start feeling it when scroll commands take more than 15ms.
-3. The underlying scroll primitives need to leave some overhead in time for all the other emacs commands that occur when new content is brought into view (font-lock), so faster is better.
+3. The underlying scroll primitives need to leave substantial overhead in time, so that all the other emacs commands that occur when new content is brought into view (font-lock) can run without causing scroll lag, for all your different modes. **Faster is better**: 3ms or less would be *ideal*.
 4. Building `--with-native-comp` is *essential* for ultra-smooth scrolling.
 It increases the speed of each individual scroll commands by **\>3x**, which is important since these commands are called so